Assisted living emphasizes the principles of individuality, choice, dignity, privacy, and independence for individuals.

-When a client’s health care needs become more complex, moving to a facility that provides a higher level of care than is possible to provide in the home, may be the best option.
-Home Health professionals are responsible for determining whether a client requires, and is eligible to move to, either a publicly subsidized assisted living residence or a residential care facility.
+When health care needs become more complex, moving to a facility that provides a higher level of care than is possible to provide in the home.
+Home Health professionals are responsible for determining whether the individual requires, and is eligible to move to, either a publicly subsidized assisted living residence or a long term care facility.

-Assisted Living services are intended for adults who can no longer live safely in their homes, but do not meet the criteria for residential care.
-Eligible clients will have the ability to make decisions on their own behalf and are able to live independently, but require assistance with personal care.
+Assisted living services are intended for adults who can no longer live safely in their homes, but do not meet the criteria for care.
+They will have the ability to make decisions on their own behalf and are able to live independently, but require assistance with personal care.

-Clients that are eligible will be offered placement in an assisted living residence in their community when a vacancy is available.
-If a unit is not immediately available, the client will be placed on a wait list.
+If eligible they will be offered placement in an assisted living residence in their community when a vacancy is available.
+If a unit is not immediately available, they will be placed on a wait list.
 Eligibility does not guarantee occupancy.
 Vacancies at each site vary and predicting an occupancy date is often not possible.

 Your monthly assisted living payment provides you with rental accommodation, hospitality services and personal care services.

 - Rental Accommodation – your unit is a private, lockable, unfurnished studio or one-bedroom suite that you furnish with your own belongings.
 Each suite has its own bathroom and kitchenette with a small refrigerator and usually a stove or microwave.